 Joel Alcantara, DC

 Dr. Alcantara’s interest in research began at the University of Calgary in the Department of Biological Sciences as an undergraduate student working on biofilm formations.
 As a chiropractic researcher, he has been affiliated with the Palmer Center for Chiropractic Research and Life Chiropractic College West.
 His research interests are diverse with publications in the quality of life and patient satisfaction of chiropractic patients, the safety and effectiveness of pediatric care, women’s health (particularly during pregnancy) and biomechanics of the spinal adjustment.
 Dr. Alcantara has presented his research at scientific conferences worldwide and is a post-graduate faculty in a number of chiropractic colleges.
 In addition to his research contributions at Life West, he coordinates the largest and most successful practice-based research network in the chiropractic profession as Research Director for the International Chiropractic Pediatric Association.

 Aditi Joshi, PhD

 Dr. Aditi Joshi is a research consultant for Life Chiropractic College West.
 Her research interests are psychophysiology and stress responses.
+She has a strong academic background in neuroscience and has taught courses in Neuroscience at the UC Berkeley Extension.
 She is also interested in pedagogical research related to universal design for learning (UDL).
 Dr. Joshi received her doctoral degree in human physiology from the University of Oregon (2007) and conducted her post-doctoral research at the University of California, Los Angeles PsychoPhysiology Lab and Department of Neurology (2007-2013).